seattleflu/genomic-incidence-tracker/README.md

 Likewise, we used to use [React's PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html) in Auspice, but have drifted away from them for no real reason.
-I suggest we use them in this project, along with `defaultProps` and `displayName`.
+I suggest we use them in this project, along with `defaultProps` and `displayName` where applicable.

 ### Testing